 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, the Australian Rail Track Corporation (ARTC) reported total carbon emissions of approximately 21,054,000 kg CO2e.
-This figure includes 10,256,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 7,622,000 kg CO2e from Scope 2 emissions, related to the consumption of purchased electricity.
-Additionally, Scope 3 emissions accounted for about 3,889,000 kg CO2e, which encompass indirect emissions from the value chain.
-In 2023, ARTC's emissions were slightly lower, with total emissions of approximately 18,000,000 kg CO2e, comprising 10,217,000 kg CO2e in Scope 1 and 7,984,000 kg CO2e in Scope 2.
-Notably, the corporation has not disclosed any Scope 3 emissions data for that year.
-Over the past few years, ARTC has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been outlined in the available data.
-The emissions data is not cascaded from any parent organization, indicating that ARTC operates independently in its reporting and climate commitments.
-Overall, ARTC's emissions reflect its operational impact, and while it has made strides in transparency, further details on reduction strategies and targets would enhance its climate commitment profile.
+This figure includes 10,256,000 kg CO2e from Scope 1 emissions, 7,622,000 kg CO2e from Scope 2 emissions, and 3,889,000 kg CO2e from Scope 3 emissions.
+The previous year, 2023, ARTC's emissions were 10,217,000 kg CO2e for Scope 1 and 7,984,000 kg CO2e for Scope 2, indicating a slight increase in total emissions.
+ARTC has not set specific reduction targets or initiatives as part of its climate commitments, and there are no SBTi (Science Based Targets initiative) reduction targets reported.
+The organisation's emissions data is not cascaded from a parent company, indicating that it operates independently in its reporting and climate strategies.
+Overall, ARTC's emissions reflect its operational impact within the rail industry, and while it has not established formal reduction targets, the transparency in its emissions reporting is a step towards addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents